-In addition to the general guidelines and other requirements of this Policy, the following specific guidelines apply to the Portfolio.
+In addition to the general guidelines and other requirements of this Policy, the following specific guidelines apply to the PE Portfolio.

 A. Allocation.
-Authorized ranges and targets for the subcomponents of the Portfolio are in the following table
+Authorized ranges and targets for the subcomponents of the PE Portfolio are in the following table.

 Subcomponents Minimum Target Maximum

-Growth 10.0% 20.0% 30.0%
+Growth 15.0% 25.0% 35.0%

-Buyout 35.0% 50.0% 65.0%
+Buyout 30.0% 45.0% 60.0%

 Special Situations 15.0% 30.0% 45.0%

 B. Leverage.
-Leverage is authorized within debt-oriented funds, but must be regularly monitored to determine the reasonableness in the context of investment strategy.
+Leverage is authorized within debt-oriented funds but must be regularly monitored to determine the reasonableness in the context of investment strategy.
 IMD acknowledges that vehicles utilized will primarily provide discretion to the general partners and managing members for individual vehicles' leverage levels.

-The Portfolio's custom benchmark shall be derived from the Cambridge Associates LLC benchmark Burgiss Group Private iQ indices, net of all fees and expenses (the "Custom Private Equity Benchmark"), comprised of the following: U.S. Private Equity Buyouts and Growth Equity, U.S. 50% Buyout, 20% Venture Capital, Global (Ex.
-U.S.) PEand 30% Special Situations and VC, Distressed Securities, Secondaries, and Fund of Funds.
+The PE Portfolio's custom benchmark shall be derived from the Burgiss Group Private IqMSCI Private Capital indices, net of all fees and expenses (the "Custom Private Equity Benchmark"), comprised of the following: 45% Buyout, 25% Venture Capital, and 30% Special Situations and Distressed Securities.
 In addition, the performance of investments may be measured relative to the performance of investment managers employing similar investment strategies, using data provided by reputable sources.
-On 10 year and longer-term basis, the Portfolio's performance will be compared to a risk- and domicile-adjusted public market equivalent benchmark to assess the opportunity cost of the Portfolio versus the public equity markets.
+On 10-year and longer-term basis, the PE Portfolio's performance shall be compared to a risk- and domicile-adjusted public market equivalent benchmark to assess the opportunity cost of the PE Portfolio versus the public equity markets.